apache/pekko-connectors-kafka/CONTRIBUTING.md

 1. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.

-1. The code must be well documented in the Lightbend's standard documentation format (see the [Documentation](#documentation) section below).
+1. The code must be well documented (see the [Documentation](#documentation) section below).

 1. The commit messages must properly describe the changes, see [further below](#creating-commits-and-writing-commit-messages).

 1. Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
 Contributors get the credit they deserve in the release notes.

-If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If these requirements are not met then the code should **not** be merged into main, or even reviewed - regardless of how good or important it is.
 No exceptions.

 ## Documentation